 - Moves to the U.S.

 We also have experience dealing with the Hague Convention.
-See one of our lawyers at Quay Law Centre if you are considering a move, or if your spouse has moved with the children without your consent.
+See one of our lawyers at Quay Law Centre if you are considering a move, or if your spouse has moved or would like to move with the children without your consent.

 Building a Case for or Against Relocation